AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Final Report Draft.md

 </div>

 ## Future Work
 Currently the Spring 2018 team does not have a solution for floc blanket degradation.
 Future work should focus on discovering what mechanisms cause the degradation, as well as methods to prevent or minimize it.
-There are currently three specific causes that the team intends to test.
-They are: 1. experimental apparatus becoming dirty and inaccurate, 2. particle interactions within the floc blanket being unstable, and 3. the floc weir draining too many particles.
+There are currently two specific areas of particular interest They are particle interactions within the floc blanket being unstable, and the floc weir draining too many particles.
+There could also be experiments conducted at lower upflow velocities to determine if there is a threshold above which floc blanket decay occurs.

 <div class="alert alert-block alert-danger">
 Make the list a real list or take away the numbers.